image description

 Check your DNA for Hemochromatosis and related Genetic conditions

-This is version 3.10 of CheckIron.
+This is version 3.5 of CheckIron.
 Hemochromatosis can cause iron overload and then severe organ damage.
 Our mission is to enable iron overload prevention by informing the risks early enough for someone to take appropriate preventative action.
-Version 1 just looked at 18 mutations whereas version 2 looked at 139 mutations including whether someone is male or female and now Version 3.10 looks at 960 mutations.
 Hemochromatosis causes inflammation and we're now looking at many other genetic diseases which also cause inflammation as well as including all variants of Hemochromatosis.
 We now attempt to predict when someone with your genetics will suffer the iron overload symptoms caused by these mutations (experimental approximation as early days in data collection)- we hope this helps with prevention of iron overload of you, or at least, your relatives and children.

 image description